 Hi, this is Billie Tarascio from Modern Law.
-And today I want to talk about school.
+And today I want to talk about going back to school and parenting during a pandemic.

 For me, there has never been a more stressful time during this pandemic.
 After the last month of online schooling for my kids, you guys already know I have four kids, tenth grade, eighth grade, second grade and kindergarten, and the second grader has some learning disabilities.
 So last year at the end of the year, he had one-on-one support from a nanny.
 But now this year there’s two littles that need support, including a kindergartener who’s never been to school.
 As for the second grader who’s got learning disabilities, there were a couple of days where the nanny was sick and I did it myself.